Unified Ad Marketplace

 What is required to use Unified Ad Marketplace (UAM)?

 Unified Ad Marketplace is an invitation-only service.
 Generally speaking, UAM is designed for web publishers who directly or exclusively represent their site and use Google Ad Manager (formerly DoubleClick for Publishers or DFP) as their ad server.

-The Amazon DSP and a number of SSPs (Supply Side Platforms) are bidders on UAM, including district m, OpenX, Pubmatic, Oath, Magnite (fka Rubicon), Verizon, Index Exchange and Smaato.
+Buyers on UAM include district m, OpenX, Pubmatic, Magnite Index Exchange, Smaato and more.
 We are always integrating new demand partners so this list will be updated over time.

 What ad formats are supported?

 UAM serves a variety of creatives, such as product ads from Amazon and ads from third party advertisers.